jacobgelling/red-image/README.md

 # Red Image
-Program to handle textures and heightmaps from the 1995 title Big Red Racing.
+Program to handle colour palettes, heightmaps and textures from the 1995 title Big Red Racing.

 The following file types from Big Red Racing are supported.
  * `.COL` colour palettes